|

 brought with you as there is no guarantee they will be available in

 Cambodia.
-LANGUAGE: Khmer
+LANGUAGE:

-is the official language, inherited from the Mon-Khmer family, Enriched by the Indian Pali and the Sanskrit languages.
-There are various
+Enriched by the Indian Pali and the Sanskrit languages.
+There are

-dialects spoken in areas outside Phnom Penh.
+various dialects spoken in areas outside Phnom Penh.

 English is the second language, followed by French, even though

 they are not widely spoken except in the capital.
-LOCAL TIME: Cambodia runs at GMT + 7 hours, the same time zone as
+LOCAL TIME: Cambodia runs at GMT + 7 hours, the same

-has very liberal visa regulations.
+Cambodia has very liberal visa regulations.

-All travellers can obtain a tourist visa valid for 30 days stay
+All travellers can obtain a tourist visa valid for 30 days

-photo is needed.
-For travellers
+and one passport photo is needed.

-joining a Diethelm Travel
+For travellers joining a

-Cambodia tour departing from Bangkok within two working days.
-SHOPPING: There are a number of interesting
+Diethelm Travel Cambodia tour departing from Bangkok within

-things to purchase in Cambodia, especially intricately designed silverware,
+There are a number of interesting things to purchase in Cambodia,

-bas relief paper rubbings and imitation sandstone carvings.
-Handicrafts
+and imitation sandstone carvings.
+Handicrafts produced by landmine

-assist with rehabilitation.
+victims also make good souvenirs and the proceeds assist with rehabilitation.
 Bargaining is essential for all souvenirs

 shopping, if travelers are to obtain reasonable prices.
 TIPPING: Tipping is not obligatory in Cambodia, but is nonetheless widely practiced in hotels and restaurants in addition to the service charges shown on bills.
 (Porter: 1,000 Riel per bag.) |